Fieldbus replaced analog wiring

 | Cycle time | 1 to 10 ms |

 The master polls each slave in sequence.
-Slaves cannot initiate communication.
+Slaves are unable to initiate communication.
 This master-slave architecture guarantees deterministic timing but limits flexibility.

-PROFIBUS dominated European factory automation for two decades.
+PROFIBUS dominated European factory automation for 2 decades.
 In North America, a different protocol filled the same role.

 Modbus RTU was developed by Modicon (now Schneider Electric) in 1979.
-It is the oldest and simplest industrial protocol still in widespread use.
+Modbus RTU is the oldest and simplest industrial protocol still in widespread use.

 | Parameter | Value |